facebook/react-native/docs/GettingStarted.md

 #### 1. Install Android Studio

-Android Studio provides the Android SDK and AVD (emulator) required to run and test your React Native apps.
+Android Studio provides the Android SDK and Android Virtual Device (emulator) required to run and test your React Native apps.
 Download and install [Android Studio](https://developer.android.com/studio/index.html).

 Once the installation process is completed, launch Android Studio.
 Choose "Custom" when prompted to select an installation type.
 Make sure the boxes next to all of the following are checked: